gyamada619/pdqdeploy/README.md

 Testing was performed on Windows 10 v1803, Windows 10 v1803, and Windows Server 2019.

+## Known Issues

+This cookbook has sucessfully set up a client when used with the latest version of the PDQ console; however, its has not been verified to set up server mode.

 ## License & Maintainer

 Maintainer: Garrett Yamada (me@garrettyamada.com)